Celebration: Earth

 Women in Science

 Join HMNS and UH Society for the Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS) in celebrating Women’s History Month!
-Our members will highlight outstanding women scientists in our community and host science demonstrations for K-12 students to help cultivate their love of science and grow their appreciation for Women in STEM.
+From 9:00 a.m. to 2:00 p.m., UH SACNAS will host engaging science demonstrations, highlighting outstanding women scientists in our community.
+K-12 students and families will have the opportunity to explore hands-on activities, cultivate their love of science, and grow their appreciation for Women in STEM.

 Wildlife on Wheels: Reptiles and Amphibians